palewire/californiacivicdata.org/_posts/2018-01-25-index-drop-and-copy.md

     <img src="/img/postgres-copy-index-scatter-two.png" style="padding: 10px">
 </figure>

-However, tables under 20,000 records loaded so quickly any declines were negligible.
+However, tables under 20,000 records loaded so quickly any lags were negligible.
 And if you'd prefer to opt-out of our new feature, you can always do so with the following keyword arguments:

 {% highlight python %}
 MyModel.objects.from_csv(